Stephen Strange (Marvel Cinematic Universe): Fighting the Scarlet Witch

 Strange meets with Wanda Maximoff in her self-imposed isolation, not realizing that she has already been taken over by the Darkhold and had taken on the identity of the Scarlet Witch.
 Strange tells Maximoff that he is not there to talk about the Westview incident but about Chavez, however, she accidentally reveals she already knew of her and intends on using her to take her power to be with alternate real versions of her children Billy and Tommy.
 Strange attempts to reason with her that they are not real but refuses to give her to Maximoff, who attacks Kamar-Taj, killing many sorcerers.
 During the attack, Chavez's powers are triggered and she and Strange escape in a portal falling through several universes.
 Strange and Chavez end up in an alternate universe, designated as "Earth-838", where they explore this place, explaining their questions until Strange climbed onto a memory platform, which displayed a memory of him and Palmer on a date.
-Chavez used the machine as well and Strange saw the moment she gained her powers, resulting in her mothers being pulled into her, never to be seen again.
-Strange comforted Chavez, assuring her that her mothers were still alive.
+Chavez uses the machine as well and Strange sees the moment she gained her powers, resulting in her mothers being pulled into one of her portals, never to be seen again.
+Strange comforts Chavez, assuring her that her mothers are still alive.
 After talking about Strange's complicated relationship with Palmer, he and Chavez arrive at the Sanctum, until they are greeted by this universe's Mordo.

 During his visit, Strange and Chavez are then drugged by him and taken into custody.
 When he wakes, Strange meets this universe's Palmer who designates his Earth as "Earth-616".
 Mordo takes Strange to the Illuminati, consisting of Mordo himself, Captain Peggy Carter, King Blackagar Boltagon, Captain Maria Rambeau, Dr. Reed Richards, and Professor Charles Xavier.
-They explain how their Strange's reckless use of their universe's Darkhold to defeat their Thanos trigged an "incursion", destroying another universe, which led the Illuminati to kill him, making Mordo the new Sorcerer Supreme and taking Strange's vacant spot on the Illuminati.
+They explain how their Strange's reckless use of their universe's Darkhold to defeat their Thanos triggered an "incursion", destroying another universe, which led the Illuminati to kill him, making Mordo the new Sorcerer Supreme and taking Strange's vacant spot on the Illuminati.
 The Illuminati then claim that Strange-616 is also dangerous and refuse to believe his warnings about Maximoff.
 Strange then sees footage of Maximoff, having dream-walked into her 838 counterpart, attacking the Illuminati headquarters, killing all of them except for Mordo, who is defeated by Strange.
 Strange, Chavez, and Palmer escape to the gap junction, the space between universes, where they find the Book of the Vishanti.
 Maximoff appears, destroys the book, and takes over Chavez's mind, using her powers to send Strange and Palmer to another universe.